 SIFJS’s programmatic objectives are organized into three themes, FREEDOM, JUSTICE AND SECURITY, and each program incorporates four principles including education, youth, accountability and empowerment.

-Black Citizenship Initiative: The SIFJS supports non-violent national protests in the wake of the murder of George Floyd and countless other African-Americans at the hands of deadly police violence and violent white extremist vigilantism.
-The Black Citizenship Initiative will institute educational and advocacy programs focused on black citizenship rooted in African-American history, traditions, customs, culture, belief and family values.
-We will train a new generation of Black patriots in community organization; economic development; entrepreneurship; Black civics; and human rights-based activism using the Six Principles of Non-Violence articulated by Martin Luther King, Jr. The SIFJS will recreate, re-imagine and confront the modern template of Black Citizenship institutionalized by the U.S. Supreme Court’s infamous 1857 Dred Scott v.
+Black Citizenship Initiative: The Black Citizenship Initiative embraces and promotes African-American conceptions of patriotism.
+This initiative will institute educational and advocacy programs focused on defining, redefining and reconstructing the conception of Black citizenship based on African-American history, traditions, customs, culture, belief and family values.
+We will train a new generation of Black patriots in social advocacy, community organization, economic development, and entrepreneurship by employing the radical Black tradition of citizenship; defending America abroad while serving as its moral compass in the homeland.
+In doing so, SIFJS will recreate, re-imagine and confront the modern template of Black Citizenship institutionalized by the U.S. Supreme Court’s infamous 1857 Dred Scott v.
 Sanford that determined neither enslaved nor free blacks were citizens of the United States and that “people of African ancestry were “beings of an inferior order” and “so far inferior, that they had no rights which the white man was bound to respect.”

-The Black Citizenship Initiative will institute several initiatives including a Rites of Passage mentoring program and offer a Stono Institute Racial Justice Certificate program; both of which employ Black history, urban survival skills and community development and organization as a vehicle to build self esteem, motivation, pride, accountability and leadership in Black Americans.
-This initiative is client and we will partner with communities rich in African-American culture, civil groups and activists, churches, community centers, public schools, foster homes and street gangs to ensure participation.
+The Black Citizenship Initiative will institute several initiatives including a Racial Justice Rites of Passage mentoring program and offer a Stono Institute Racial Justice Certificate program; both of which employ Black history, urban survival skills and community development and organization as a vehicle to build self esteem, motivation, pride, accountability and leadership in Black Americans.
+This initiative is client-driven and are partnering with communities rich in African-American culture, civil groups and activists, churches, community centers, public schools, foster homes and beyond to ensure participation.

 “If it is deemed necessary that I should forfeit my life for the furtherance of the ends of justice, and mingle my blood further with the blood of my children and with the blood of millions in this slave country whose rights are disregarded by wicked, cruel, and unjust enactments-I submit; so let it be done.”
 John Brown